 I awoke for good at four-thirty in the afternoon.
 The shifting was disturbing.
 I consistently mistake it for waking life and get confused when I awake to take a leak, or step downstairs to turn off the alarm’s warning beeps.
 There are moving photographs on the walls – more memories.
 There are relatives standing around, the older ones hang out as I move into this house from the one in God’s Country.
 Ray seems harmless, unloading the truck of file boxes.

 Rachmaninoff's C Sharp Minor Prelude plays but none of the relatives ask why.
-Ray, Flower, Grace, the old relatives, many I don’t know in waking life, Grandpa, Grandma -- Ray’s side -- are all moving me into this house from God's Country.
+Ray, Rose, Grace, the old relatives, many I don’t know in waking life, Grandpa, Grandma -- Ray’s side -- are all moving me into this house from God's Country.
 Everyone seems nice and genuinely glad to be there.
 After the relatives leave, House comes by to get the rest of his stuff.
 His girlfriend is unrealistically mature and capable.
 She packs House’s stuff and sets the pace of his move.
 I’m unusually charming for such a would-be-awkward situation.
 It takes him a long time; when he’s done he has a huge lime green truck loaded high against the horizon.
 After he and his truck exit the drive, I kneel down and sob into the China rug in front of the hearth because I do not know if I am asleep or awake.

 The ancestors throw a party, seemingly ignoring me but actually it is their ease in my existence and their assumption that I already know everyone.
 Barefoot women in white robes like silk sheets and others in flowing dresses made of flower petals laugh gaily and skip up and down the stairs from the bedrooms in the loft with its adjacent balcony over the muscular stone fireplace downstairs shelved in by the two large porches, laughing splendidly in their chatter, pointing out to each other the wonderful details of the house with its flowing drapes and sparse furniture.